radiantearth/stac-spec/roadmap.md

 not make a basic implementation too complicated), and also ways for static catalogs to link to schemas.
 It is likely worth exploring things like linked data, http://schema.org and JSON-LD to see if they can be used to leverage web best practices to share core schema definitions across different STAC implementations.

+The schema definition mechanism part of this is defined in [Issue 30](https://github.com/radiantearth/stac-spec/issues/30).

 ### Earth Observation Profile